Zoo cancels Easter rabbit hands-on experience because of disease - Aldergrove Star

 An online announcement posted to the Zoo website said zoo rabbits have been placed in quarantine,

-“The safety and security of our animals and guests are our top concern and in order for us have a safe and Easter experience for everyone, we will have live bunnies for viewing only, and will no longer offer petting of our bunnies at this time,” the announcemen said.
+“The safety and security of our animals and guests are our top concern and in order for us to have a safe and Easter experience for everyone, we will have live bunnies for viewing only, and will no longer offer petting of our bunnies at this time,” the announcement said.

 “In compliance with the Canadian Food Inspection Agency, our team has put together key biosecurity measures in place which includes the prolonging quarantine of our bunnies.”